jonapoul/tak-geocoder-plugin/README.md

 ## Known Issues

-The built-in MapQuest geocoder does not work at all in ATAK proper - but this plugin will support it if it ever gets fixed.
+- The built-in MapQuest geocoder does not work at all in ATAK proper - but this plugin will support it if it ever gets fixed.
 It's not a problem with this plugin!
+- At the moment, the plugin will auto-refresh the geocoded address every three seconds, regardless of whether the value has changed or not.
+So if you're using a limited API and have auto-billing set up, be careful!

 ## TODO
-- Custom geocoders:
-  - positionstack
-  - mapquest (working)
 - configurable refresh period
-- configurable API key for W3W (and others)
 - add caching to avoid wasting API calls
 - make HTTPS configurable for PositionStack